tmobile/node-red-config/readme.md

 featuredImage: ./node-red.png
 ---

-# Node-RED for IoT-Mobile Developers
+# Node-RED for IoT Developers

 This is a base configuration for IoT development to help to get up-and-running quickly with Node-RED by standardizing the configuration and plug-ins that are installed.